ClimberAB/ClimberSelectionBar/README.md

 	* Field - Any field or an expression that works as a dimension
 	* Variable - Has to be an existing variable created either in the script or the gui.
 Selectable variables are entered in a comma separated list.
 	* Flag - Select a field that has a country name corresponding with the flag names.
 (Has to be a perfect match with the flag name so check the list of flags if you are not sure.)
-	* Date Range Picker - A field holding a date field with a "complete" set of dates. (i.e. no gaps in the timeline) For this to work you need to set a correct variable.
-Typically this is a variable "vToday" which is set to "=Today()" but the idea is that for instance "=Today()-1" can be used to offset the starting date for the calendar by one day.
+	* Date Range Picker - A field holding a date field with a "complete" set of dates. (i.e. no gaps in the timeline) It uses the DateFormat variable for the date format, both to parse the dates and when selections are made.
+If the Today expression is left blank it default to Now().
 * Add a field label
 * Add an initial selection if you want.
 This will also work with expressions such as "=Year(Today())-1".
 * You can set initial selections to be updated once per session or every time you move to a sheet.